Deunitato/minimal-mistakes/_posts/2020-05-13-Sentient-Seldon_inputs.md

 ### Converting string to bindata

 Using the same input, make changes to the main model.
-> Note that the preprocess outputs a string
+> Note that the preprocess transform method outputs a string

 ```
 import base64